Children with autism see, hear and feel the world differently. If school sometimes feels overwhelming, can 1:1 tuition help?

 A study at the University of Southampton that involved intensive one-to-one tutoring of children with autism at the toddler stage suggested that there could be dramatic increases in IQ levels in the very young, with noted improvements in social education and motor skills.
 Although many children receive support in mainstream education, intensive intervention is unlikely.
 However, parents who know their child is having trouble accessing lessons increasingly ask schools for extra help.
 If this help is not forthcoming or consistent in provision or quality, they are turning to the many agencies that provide tuition away from the school environment altogether.

 What reasons are parents giving for requesting advice on 1:1 tuition?
-Just like children’s needs, these vary.
+Just like children's needs, these vary.
 But there are common threads.
-These include believing that class sizes are too large to cater to their child’s individual needs and that there is a lack of specialist support within the school, or indeed an absence of any extra support that might help their child learn in a specific way.
-In addition, they refer to their child as lacking focus, or they aren’t taking on new learning skills.
+These include believing that class sizes are too large to cater to their child's individual needs and that there is a lack of specialist support within the school, or indeed an absence of any extra support that might help their child learn in a specific way.
+In addition, they refer to their child as lacking focus or they aren't taking on new learning skills.

 Parents describe feeling lost in a system.
 They want to act before it's too late and do what they feel is the best for their child.
 They are also seeking reassurance, advice and support.

 You want your child to learn, but you also want them to be happy, relaxed, and successful.
-Parents of children with autism and Asperger’s recognise this difficult balance.
-They may describe a child as ‘lost’ within a busy class environment, even when the teacher does their best to accommodate them.
+Parents of children with autism and Asperger's recognise this difficult balance.
+They may describe a child as 'lost' within a busy class environment, even when the teacher does their best to accommodate them.
 Unfortunately, this can equate to an unhappy child.
-And unhappy children are unlikely to learn effectively with or without learning difficulties.
+Unhappy children are unlikely to learn effectively with or without learning difficulties.
 Whilst not a magic wand, 1:1 tuition can help inject some confidence and enthusiasm back, which can have a positive knock-on effect socially and mentally, not only with learning.

-Natalie's daughter is diagnosed with High Functioning Autism plus ODD (Oppositional Defiance Disorder).
+Natalie's daughter is diagnosed with high-functioning autism plus ODD (Oppositional Defiance Disorder).
 She has been receiving tuition for over a year.
 Now ten years old, she recently took the 11+ exam in a supported and calm environment and passed with high marks.

 Overall, Natalie feels that having 1:1 tuition has been very helpful.
 Her child benefits from receiving full support and encouragement that wouldn't happen in a class of 30.
 There is the flexibility to explore her interest in animals and history.
 Although Natalie does not sit in on sessions, she is close by and experiences first-hand what she can and can't do when under pressure (for example, if she avoids difficulties and how she copes), all of which adds to her understanding of her daughter's conditions and what learning atmosphere and strategies help her to learn most effectively.